kubermatic/docs/content/kubermatic/master/tutorials_howtos/administration/kkp_user/_index.en.md

 The account is than capable to set admin permissions via the [dashboard]({{< ref "../admin_panel/administrators" >}}) .

-# Granting admin permission via Kubeclt
+# Granting admin permission via kubeclt

 Make sure the account logged in once at the Kubermatic Dashboard.